 The clip was featured in ABC's Family Confidential programme on Tuesday night, which offered a unique insight into the model's family life.

-Ten years later: Miranda of course went on to be one of Victoria's Secrets most celebrated models, seen here on the catwalk in New York in 2007
+one of Victoria's Secrets most celebrated models, seen here on the

 At least there's no lingerie: Miranda bares almost all in a shoot for W magazine